-Immediate External Space - consideration to be made for bin stores, bike stores, renewables such as Photo Voltaics (PVs), ASHP?
+Immediate External Space

+Consideration to be made for bin stores, bike stores, renewables such as Photo Voltaics (PVs), Air-source heat pumps (ASHP).

 So often forgotten or considered too late in the design process are storage, waste, servicing and utilities.
 These areas are to be integral into the initial design and carefully considered for functionality but also to contribute to the house design and the wider street scene and not detract from it.
 Clutter is to be avoided on the façade and in the immediate external area of the house.
 Renewables such as ASHP and PV which have a valuable contribution to the sustainability and energy efficiency of the homes are not to appear to be an add on.